Zineeddine-Abd/Stockify/README.md

 3. **Compile and run the application**:
     - Ensure you have Java and JavaFX installed.
     - Use your preferred IDE or command line to compile and run the project.

+For detailed explanations about libraries and modules installation and management, please check our readme file in the lib directory.

 ## Usage